CollasLab/edd/README.md

 ![example picture illustrating how the negative score scale parameter affects the peaks found](data/negative_score_scale.png)

 This example display an interesting regions for a dataset analyzed with three different settings for the *negative score scale* parameter.
-The top track show the bin scores.
-We first notice that many domains are unchanged by changes to *NSS* (on both flanks).
+The top track show the bin scores, that we visually evaluate the peak tracks against.
+We first notice that the detection of many domains are unaffected by changes to *NSS* (on both flanks).
 However, there is a larger domain in the middle that illustrates how domain detection is influenced by this parameter.

-The track with a low NSS value (2) detects a single large domain.
-The track with the middle NSS value (5) gives the result that we think fits the data best.
-The last track with the high NSS value (10) only detects domains in homogenically enriched regions, and this is too restrictive.
+* The track with a low NSS value (2) detects a single large domain in the middle.
+This domain spans some regions that are clearly depleted.
+* The track with the middle NSS value (5) seem to detect the main trends and detected domains do not cross larger depleted regions.
+* The last track with the high NSS value (10) only detects domains in homogenically enriched regions and it therefore misses some areas with slight heterogeneity.

+We found the track with the middle NSS value to best represent the source data.
+It is, however, important to understand that none of the other two tracks are wrong or illegal.
+The best choice depends on interests and goals for further analysis.

+It is also important to understand that what is a high and low NSS value depends on the source data analyzed.
+A rule of thumb is that "high quality" (good antibody, soluble protein etc) ChIP-seq experiments can tolerate a higher NSS value due to less noise and therefore less heterogeneity.